cashubtc/nuts/XX.md

 with the mint, Charlie should be careful to check everything.

-Charlie should maintain a mapping from the channel_id to the balance, to ensure that Alice doesn't attempt to decrease the balance in his favour.
+Charlie should maintain a mapping from the channel_id to the balance, to ensure that Alice doesn't attempt to decrease the balance or otherwise attempt to reuse an older channel.
 This map should also store the channel parameters.

 As the expiry time approach, Charlie should close the channel as he will lose the balance if the